 Stroke Treatment Options

-At the Oregon Stroke Center at OHSU, our stroke specialists are experts in the most advanced stroke treatments.
+At the OHSU Stroke Center, our stroke specialists are experts in the most advanced stroke treatments.

 Stroke care includes:

 - Knowing the signs and symptoms of stroke and seeking emergency medical care immediately

 - Emergency response and treatment

 - Stroke rehabilitation (therapy to help you recover as much function as possible)

 From the moment of your first stroke symptom, emergency stroke doctors have only a few hours to determine the best treatment and prevent damage to the brain.
 If you have stroke symptoms, call 911.

 The faster you call, the more brain tissue and function you can save.
 Healthcare workers have a saying: "Time is brain."

 Immediate stroke treatment may include:

 - Medication to dissolve the blood clot ("clot-busting" medication) given up to four and a half hours from the first symptoms